 - Preheat oven to 350°F. Grease and flour a loaf pan and set aside.

-- In a large mixing bowl, stir together flour, oats, brown sugar, cinnamon, salt, baking soda, baking powder and cinnamon.
+- In a large mixing bowl, stir together flour, oats, brown sugar, cinnamon, salt, baking soda, and baking powder.

 - In a second mixing bowl, mix together the banana, yogurt, oil and eggs until smooth.
 Add to the dry ingredients, and stir until the batter just barely comes together.
 Fold in the pecans, if using, and toffee chips.
 Pour batter into prepared pan.

 - In a small bowl, stir together the topping ingredients, and sprinkle evenly onto the batter.